What You Need To Know!

 Seasonal Conditions: Israel enjoys long, warm, dry summers (April-October) and generally mild winters (November-March), with somewhat drier, cooler weather in hilly regions, such as Jerusalem and Safed.
 Rainfall is relatively heavy in the north and center of the country with much less in the northern Negev and almost negligible amounts in the southern areas.
 Regional conditions vary considerably, with humid summers and mild winters on the coast; dry summers and moderately cold winters in the hill regions; hot dry summers and pleasant winters in the Jordan Valley and year-round semi-desert conditions in the Negev.

-What to expect in March: Typically the cold and rain of winter are beginning to subside, however you can experience rain showers so light rain gear is important to have.
-Morning and nights are cold/cool with the temperature rising to pleasant warm but not hot levels during the day.
-As far as how to dress, use layers that you can put on and take off as needed.
+What to expect in March: Typically the cold temps and heavy rains of winter are beginning to subside.
+However, it is possible to experience rain showers, so having light rain gear is a good idea.
+Morning and nights are cold/cool with the temperature rising to pleasantly warm during the day.
+The best strategy is to dress in layers that can be taken on and off as needed.

-Below are resources you can watch to prepare for our trip.
+Enjoy these digital resources to help you prepare for our trip.